 Employee security options

-If you decide to exercise your option and buy the securities at less than the fair market value (FMV), you will have a taxable benefit received through employment.
-The taxable benefit is generally the difference between what you paid for the securities and the FMV at the time you exercised your option.
-You can reduce the amount of the taxable benefit by any amount you paid to acquire the option rights.
+If you decide to exercise your option and buy the securities at less than fair market value (FMV), you will have a taxable benefit received through employment.
+The taxable benefit is generally the difference between what you paid for the securities and the FMV at the time that you exercised your option.
+You can reduce the amount of the taxable benefit by any amount that you paid to acquire the option rights.

 Note